 The first cellist to be signed by the prestigious Deutsche Grammophon label in more than 40 years, Franco-Belgian cellist Camille Thomas blends a brilliant command of her instrument with a rare musicality.
 Thomas’s fascinating recital programs offer traditional and underplayed repertoire, themes, and collaborations with composer/pianists–all conceived to stimulate the audience, as well as the artist.

 About the Candler Concert Series:

-All concerts are presented in the Emerson Concert Hall of the Schwartz Center for Performing Arts (1700 N. Decatur Rd., Atlanta, GA 30322).
-Tickets are available through the Arts at Emory Box Office online at arts.emory.edu/boxoffice, in person, or by calling 404.727.5050 Monday – Friday, noon – 6 p.m.
+All virtual concerts are presented online at schwartz.emory.edu/virtual-stage.
+All in-person concerts are presented in the Schwartz Center for Performing Arts (1700 N. Decatur Rd., Atlanta, GA 30322).
+Tickets are available through the Schwartz Center Box Office online at schwartz.emory.edu or by calling 404.727.5050 Monday–Thursday, noon–6 p.m.

 The Schwartz Center for Performing Arts is committed to providing performances and facilities accessible to all.
-Accommodation requests should be made at least 24 hours in advance of the event to the Arts at Emory Box Office at 404.727.5050, or by email at email@example.com.
+Accommodation requests should be made at least 24 hours in advance of the event by calling 404.727.5050, or by email at email@example.com.